12 Best PKM Apps for Note-Taking in 2025

 Features like graph view, superstars, and AI abilities help you better organize PKM notes in one place.
 Supertags are a unique system in Tana that allows you to apply the power of templates to each of the notes you take.
 They allow you to add critical metadata to notes that you can reuse, which makes things easier with search.

 Logseq is a popular PKM tool as it offers great free access & powerful features.
-Logseq is a note-taking app with a focus on connecting notes.
+Logseq is a note-taking app focused on connecting notes.
 It has features like whiteboards, flashcards, and powerful networked thought abilities.

 It allows you to take notes, connect them up, and see them within a graph view.
 People also like that Logseq also has a powerful way to see your notes as flashcards, perfect for students and researchers.
 Features like whiteboards allow users to bring ideas together in one and daily notes allow users to journal within the app to express ideas.